ocontant/terraform-agnoster/README.md

-# Terraform plugin to display workspace in prompt
+# oh-my-zsh agnoster theme to support Terraform workspace display in prompt

+This repository contain the themes to support the terraform-workspace plugin.

 Plugin for Terraform from Hashicorp, an infrastructure as code tool that allows for multi-cloud support, modularity, and the ability to plan and apply changes, making it easier to manage and provision infrastructure resources.